-Thus, the PILOT program is built on strong relationships and outreach between the city and the NGOs (trust and open communication,
+Thus, the PILOT program is built on strong relationships and outreach between the city and the NGOs (trust and open communication, Pillar 2).
+This contrasts with the city's less successful approach to securing contributions from NGOs before.
+The old approach was legalistic, where there were a series of agreements between the NGOs and the city to make a contribution.
+These

-The result of the task force's recommendations was for the city and NGOs to act as partners in creating a financially sustainable future for the city.